Internal Guidelines used in processing claims

 - Chapter 3, Articles 124 to 130 of Part III of the Social Welfare (Consolidated Claims, Payments and Control) Regulations, 2007 (S.I.
 No, 142 of 2007) as amended.

-All new claims should be sent to nearest Social Welfare Local Office with the exception of Buncrana office.
+All new claims should be sent to nearest Local Office with the exception of the following offices:

-New claims for Buncrana should be sent to One Parent Family Payment, Social Welfare Services Office, College Road, Sligo.
+Only new claims for the named offices should be sent One Parent Family Payment, Social Welfare Services, Sligo.

 Qualifying Conditions in Summary: